lambdalisue/rs-arto/README.md

 > **Beta Software Notice**
 >
 > - This application is still in **beta** and may contain bugs or unstable behavior.
 Features may change without regard to backward compatibility.
-> - **macOS Only Testing**: While the underlying libraries support cross-platform development, this app has only been tested on macOS by the author.
-It may not work properly on other platforms, especially regarding window management (which differs significantly across operating systems).
-Cross-platform support is a goal, and **PRs are welcome**.
+> - **macOS Only**: This application is currently designed exclusively for macOS and does not support other platforms.
+However, cross-platform support is a long-term goal, and **PRs are welcome**.

 ## Features